 During Sony's 2016 E3 PlayStation conference, a brand new original game was announced: Days Gone.
 Here's what we know about the PS4 exclusive so far.

 Neither developer Bend Studio nor Sony have confirmed a release date for Days Gone which debuted at E3 2016.
-It's possible that we'll see the game before the end of 2017 (29 December is a date that has been bandied about) but the release date is still showing as "TBC" on the PlayStation website, post E3 2017 additions.
+While rumours suggested that the game would be released before the end of 2017 (a mid-December rumour picked up traction), it sadly wasn't the case.

 And in case you skipped past the intro and didn't already know, it's ONLY available on PS4 (and PS4 Pro).

-Days Gone is set in a post-apocalyptic Pacific Northwest.
-It's probably easiest to think of it as the game you'd get if you crossed The Last of Us with Sons of Anarchy, since the main protaganist, Deacon St. John, is a biker.
+Days Gone is set in the post-apocalyptic Pacific Northwest.
+It's probably easiest to think of it as the game you'd get if you crossed The Last of Us with Sons of Anarchy, since the main protagonist, Deacon St. John, is a biker.

 The open-world nature of the game is exciting enough, but the gameplay demo video below also shows how you'll be able to set traps and craft - as well as the ability to play in different ways to achieve the same end goal.